Judith Sweetman

 As a person I am warm, empathic, gentle and easy to talk to.
 I value and welcome all people, of any race, culture, religion, sexual orientation, gender or neurodiversity and strive to be accessible to all, making any possible physical or other adjustments you might need.
 I believe we are all doing our best in the life and circumstances we are in; I won't judge you or anyone around you.
 Integrity is important to me, and I give utmost care to my duty of confidentiality and working safely and ethically.
 I am a member of the BACP and abide by their ethical framework.

 I suggest we have a phone conversation initially to explore if we might be a good fit together, chat about which way of working you are drawn to and so that you can ask me questions.
-There is no obligation or charge for this and I will be welcoming, warm and accepting.
+There is no obligation or charge for this, and I will be welcoming, warm and accepting.
 I am interested to help you find the right support and fully recognise that might not be me.
 In this case I would do my best to signpost you onto more relevant help.

-Counselling to explore what’s going on for you, giving space to support you through transitions or changes, problems or challenges.
+Counselling for adults to explore what’s going on for you, giving space to support you through transitions or changes, problems or challenges.
 The work goes at your pace, paying attention to anything you want to bring and might be short or longer-term.
 My main areas of interest and expertise are

-- Bereavement and other loss including when life suddenly changes through redundancy, illness, accident or circumstance.
+Bereavement and other loss including when life suddenly changes through redundancy, illness, accident or circumstance.

-- The challenge of finding a way and a place to grow at work without burnout.
+The challenge of finding a way and a place to grow at work without burnout.

 I review the work with you regularly, at least on a four-weekly cycle, to look at how we are working together, and if the sessions are meeting your needs.